Skip to content

 Consider what factors may have led to the incident.
 This could include equipment malfunctions, unsafe conditions, conscious malicious intent, or human error.
 Identifying these factors is crucial for prevention.

-Ensure that your report aligns with company policies and procedures for incident reporting.
-This step helps maintain consistency and ensures you’re following the organization’s guidelines.
+Ensure that your report aligns with your organization’s policies and procedures for incident reporting.
+This step helps maintain consistency and ensures you’re following the relevant guidelines.

 When writing the report, maintain objectivity and avoid personal opinions or emotional language.
 Stick to the facts and focus on what occurred rather than why it happened.